 CRM – customer relationship management – is essential for any business needing to keep track of their customers.
-Choose the right CRM software for your business with this guide.
+This guide will teach you how to choose the right CRM software for your business.

-Do we need a way to track our current, past, and potential customers?
-That depends… how long do you want to stay in business?
-I was once hired as a consultant to lead a project for an organization that had three separate – but related – businesses under one umbrella that were utilizing three separate home-grown customer relationship management (CRM) systems and none of the three were serving their businesses very well… they knew they were losing customers and missing contacts.
+I was once hired to lead a project for an organization that had three separate – but related – businesses under one umbrella.
+They were utilizing three separate home-grown CRM systems, and none of the three were serving the businesses very well.
+The companies knew they were losing customers and missing contacts.
 My job was to figure out what was working for each business, what wasn’t, and what was really important to each of them.
-Then find common ground and implement one off-the-shelf, but customizable, CRM solution that meet most of the needs of each business…but in the end they would all be using the same solution.
+Then I had to find common ground and implement one off-the-shelf, but customizable, CRM solution.

 Most small businesses don’t need this level of detail.
 It would be overkill and a budget breaker.
-But do you need something?
-Oh yes.
-Right now for me, as an independent consultant, it’s mostly something I track using emails sorted into folders.
-And yes, it’s sort of driving me crazy so I don’t recommend it.
-I’m in the process of changing how I manage my customer relations so I definitely have some current thoughts on the issue.
+But do you need some type of CRM?
+Oh, yes.
+For me, as an independent consultant, I track customer information using emails sorted into folders.
+And yes, it’s driving me crazy, so I don’t recommend it.
+I’m in the process of changing how I manage my customer relations, so I definitely have some current thoughts on the issue.

 CRM by definition

 A CRM is a system for managing, tracking and organizing customer data and making a company’s interactions with customers and prospects more efficient.
 It can help you better understand your existing customers so you can serve them better and attract new customers.

 Some critical fields you need in a CRM for your small business include:

 Additional critical functionality that will be helpful to your business as you use your CRM to track your current and potential clients and customers:

 - Customizable fields